fassetar/mothergoose.js/README.md

 # mothergoose.js

-Toying with the idea and fun of just creating my own js lib.
+Toying with the idea/fun of just creating my own js lib.
+Do not use this project without

 - Reference
 - Virtual Repeating DOM